 Understanding other people’s emotions is not easy.
 However, a great way to know how your partner is feeling is simply by asking them.
 Remind them they can be honest with you because you’re not going to judge them.
 If they don’t want to share their feeling, don’t insist.

 If they share how they’re feeling, behave accordingly.
 For example, if they tell you they feel angry or sad about something that happened at work, ask them if they need to be alone or if they want to talk about it.

 Recommended read: The 7 Habits of Truly Charming People

-Emotionally Intelligent People Are Able to Regulate Their Emotions
+They Are Able to Regulate Their Emotions